 (2) In attaining predetermined goals, detainees in special detention centres are required to undertake activities that demonstrate progress in their self-discipline, work performance and capacity to participate in developmental programmes.

 [Part 5 (r.
-35) deleted in Gazette 27 Jun 2005 p.
+35) deleted: Gazette 27 Jun 2005 p.
 2851.]

 Part 6 — Hearing and determination of detention offences